Q: Can you please confirm whether the assets held in a superannuation fund count towards the Centrelink assets test and income test?

 A: I can provide you with an overview of how superannuation benefits are treated by Centrelink for the purposes of the Age Pension rules, although you’ll need to check with Centrelink about your personal situation, and how your super benefits are specifically affected.

 You must satisfy both an income test and an assets test to become an Age Pensioner, and the test that gives you the lowest amount of Age Pension is the test that prevails.

 If you’re under Age Pension age…

-If you’re under Age Pension age (currently 65 for men and at least 64.5 for women), superannuation benefits generally do not count towards the Centrelink assets test or income test.
-If an individual is under Age Pension age and not yet drawing on their super benefits, then those super benefits are not assessed under the income and assets test for government benefits.
-I explain the Age Pension age rules in more detail in the article Take note: Age Pension age increasing to 67 years.
+If you’re under Age Pension age (currently 65, and eventually rising to 67 year for those born after a certain date), superannuation benefits generally do not count towards the Centrelink assets test or income test.
+If an individual is under Age Pension age, and is not yet drawing on their super benefits, then those super benefits are not assessed under the Centrelink income and assets test for government benefits.
+I explain the Age Pension age rules in more detail in the SuperGuide article Age Pension age increasing to 67 years (not 70 years).